Omar-Alsabbagh17/BlackJack_gui/README.md

 ![](__readme_stuff/Aspose.Words.6816781b-e4e2-4ca7-8614-a516f7efe015.003.jpeg)

 Player 2 joining the game will result in a screen where player 1 gets to decide the amount of bet for both players with the “Change Bet” button or they can choose to immediately deal.
-Meanwhile, player 2 has the message “Waiting fo player one to deal the cards” displayed on their screen.
+Meanwhile, player 2 has the message “Waiting for player one to deal the cards” displayed on their screen.

 ![](__readme_stuff/Aspose.Words.6816781b-e4e2-4ca7-8614-a516f7efe015.004.jpeg)

 Once the deal button is clicked, both players will be dealt two cards that are hidden from the other player.
-Players will have the option to click “Hit” adding an additional card to their hand or click “Stand” to end their turn.
-Players can have as many as 5 cards or if total value passes 21, which is considered a bust.
+Players will have the option to click “Hit” to add an additional card to their hand or click “Stand” to end their turn.
+Players can have as many as 5 cards or if the total value passes 21, which is considered a bust.
 Acquiring a bust will automatically end one’s turn.

-The value of a player’s hand is displayed in the “totalCountField” next to each players first card.
+The value of a player’s hand is displayed in the “totalCountField” next to each player's first card.

 ![](__readme_stuff/Aspose.Words.6816781b-e4e2-4ca7-8614-a516f7efe015.005.jpeg)

-` `Whoever’s turn ends first whether that be by bust or manually clicking stand will see the message “Waiting for other player..” until the other player ends their turn.
-Afterwards, both player’s hand will be revealed and total count value will be compared.
+` `Whoever’s turn ends first whether that be by a bust or manually clicking stand will see the message “Waiting for other players..” until the other player ends their turn.
+Afterward, both player’s hand will be revealed and total count value will be compared.
 A player that has a higher value while under 21 will win that round, while the other loses.
 If both players have the same value or both bust then that will be a tie.
-A player will be given a post round screen with Music that correlates to their round status, such as “YOU WIN” if the player won.
-After the post round screen, the players’ stats bar and total money will be updated accordingly based on round status.
+A player will be given a post-round screen with Music that correlates to their round status, such as “YOU WIN” if the player won.
+After the post-round screen, the players’ stats bar and total money will be updated accordingly based on round status.

 ![](__readme_stuff/Aspose.Words.6816781b-e4e2-4ca7-8614-a516f7efe015.006.jpeg)